Myster-Tee/TinfoilWebServer/README.md

   "ServeEmptyDirectories": boolean,     // «true» to serve empty directories, «false» otherwise (has no effect when "StripDirectoryNames" is «true»)
-  "AllowedExt": string[],               // List of file extensions to serve, ex: [ "nsp", "nsz", "xci" ] "MessageOfTheDay": string,            // The welcome message displayed when Tinfoil successfully contacts the server "CacheExpiration": {
+  "AllowedExt": string[],               // List of file extensions to serve, ex: [ "nsp", "nsz", "xci" ] "MessageOfTheDay": string,            // The welcome message displayed when Tinfoil successfully contacts the server "CustomIndexPath": string,            // The path to a custom JSON file to be merged with the served index "CacheExpiration": {
     "Enable": boolean ,                 // «true» to enable cache expiration, «false» otherwise "ExpirationDelay": string,          // Index cache expiration time, format is «[d'.']hh':'mm':'ss['.'fffffff]», ex: "01:30:15" for 1h30m15s